Higg Index: History

 The Higg Index was adapted from two previously existing sustainability measurement standards: the Nike Apparel Environmental Design Tool and the 2007 Eco Index created by the Outdoor Industry Association, the European Outdoor Group and the Zero Waste Alliance.
 The Eco Index had been created by a group of outdoor companies including REI, MEC, Patagonia, Outdoor Research and others starting in 2007.
 Leaders of the group at this time included Kevin Myette, Greg Scott, Ammi Borenstein, Peter Girard, Nick Sterling and many others.
-After 2-3 years of independent work the Eco Index was adopted by the Outdoor Industry Association and ultimately became a core component of the Higg Index.
+After 2–3 years of independent work the Eco Index was adopted by the Outdoor Industry Association and ultimately became a core component of the Higg Index.

 The SAC was established as brands and retailers sought to self-regulate on environmental and sustainability issues.

 Version 1.0 of the Higg Index was made public in July 2012.

 According to the Coalition's Executive Director in 2012, the name "Higg" was inspired by the Higgs Boson search.
 The name Higg also met other key criteria: it was short, easy to pronounce and was able to clear trademark registration in 120 countries.

 In its first iteration, Higg Index metrics focus on environmental factors in the apparel supply chain.
 As of 2013, Metrics pertaining to footwear as well as labor and social sustainability were planned for a future release.
 On 11 December 2013, an updated version of the Higg Index was released.

 In October 2015, the Sustainable Apparel Coalition announced the launch of the Social Labor and Convergence Project, which seeks to establish a uniform standard for auditing labor conditions and social impact in the apparel and footwear industries.

+In August 2025, GreenStitch a climate tech company focused on fashion launched AI powered Higg Analyser to help Higg users to analyse gaps in their reporting and improve scores.